frdwhite24/frewpy/CONTRIBUTING.md

 ## Responsibilities

+1. Follow the [basic programming principles](https://www.c-sharpcorner.com/article/software-design-principles-dry-kiss-yagni/) at all times (in particular: Don't Repeat Yourself, and Keep It Simple, Stupid).
+Single responsibility functions/methods and descriptive naming are key to this.
 1. Ensure all code is fully tested and passing with `pytest` before merging in the branch.
-2. Ensure all code is without linting issues (using `pycodestyle`) and is fully statically typed and checked with `mypy`.
+1. Ensure all code is without linting issues using black formatter (or the pipeline will fail and your commit will not be accepted) and is statically typed and checked with `mypy`.
-3. Ensure that where functionality is changed or extended, the documentation is changed to reflect the work that was done.
+1. Ensure that where functionality is changed or extended, the documentation is changed to reflect the work that was done.
-4. Keep the development going in the right direction by following the roadmap and associated issues.
+1. Keep the development going in the right direction by following the roadmap and associated issues.
-5. Where possible, use existing functions to extend the functionality before writing new functions.
+1. Where possible, use existing functions to extend the functionality before writing new functions.
-6. Report bugs when found using the bug template so that all important information is logged.
+1. Report bugs when found using the bug template so that all important information is logged.
-7. Create issues for any major changes and enhancements that you wish to make so that it can be discussed transparently and receive appropriate community feedback before being implemented.
+1. Create issues for any major changes and enhancements that you wish to make so that it can be discussed transparently and receive appropriate community feedback before being implemented.
-8. Keep feature-specific development small and incremental, preferably not one whole workflow but pieces of that workflow.
+1. Keep feature-specific development small and incremental, preferably not one whole workflow but pieces of that workflow.
-9. Encourage others to contribute and benefit from frewpy to help expand the user base and community.
+1. Encourage others to contribute and benefit from frewpy to help expand the user base and community.

 ## Your First Contribution